DavidWells/env-stage-loader/README.md

 These variables will act as the defaults if the machine does not explicitly set them.

 Please refer to the [dotenv documentation](https://github.com/motdotla/dotenv) for more details.

+## Other Projects

+Checkout [dotenv-flow](https://github.com/kerimdzhanov/dotenv-flow) if this pkg won't work for ya